RNutr (Public Health), FHEA, MA, MSc, BSc (Hons)

-As a Nutrition Consultant, I advise clients on developing materials and nutrition analysis for various health and wellbeing projects, and run seminars and workshops, with a focus on diet and health.
+As a Nutrition Consultant, I advise clients on developing materials for various health and wellbeing projects, and run seminars and workshops, with a focus on diet and health.
 I also conduct nutrition analysis for recipes to help comply with reformulation guidelines.

 In addition, I manage and lead community group sessions for different target groups using available resources and ingredients with the Richmond and Hillcroft Adult Community Centre.
 Most recently, I have been teaching Learners with Learning Difficulties and/or Disabilities (LLDD) and clients rehabilitating from mental illnesses.
 I also run workshops on easy family cooking.

-I continue to teach on topical food and nutrition issues to a range of students at UK and Hong Kong universities.
+I continue to teach about topical food and nutrition issues to a range of students at UK and Hong Kong universities.

 I am the Nutrition columnist for the UK’s parenting digital magazine, ‘Back to School‘.

 Lecturer in Nutrition, School of Sports, Health and Applied Science, St Mary’s University, London

 September 2014 – 2016

 During this teaching post, I designed and delivered lectures and seminars on both undergraduate and postgraduate levels with an emphasis on public health and health promotion.
 I also led a research study to explore cultural considerations in dietary choices and infant feeding practices of new Chinese mothers in London featured on the blog for Oxford Food Symposium.